 - Alternatively, try Bulk Powders' Keto diet shake

-Julian Hearn, the co-founder of the latest food supplement craze Huel, wants you to know that his latest product isn't a protein shake to be gulped down after a gym session, nor is it a diet drink.
+Julian Hearn, the co-founder of the latest food supplement craze Huel, wants you to know that his latest product is not a protein shake to be gulped down after a gym session, nor is it a diet drink.

 "Huel is a nutritionally complete, convenient, affordable and 100% vegan solution for the time poor,” he says.
 "One in four British adults today are obese, which all comes down to our easy access to unhealthy convenience food.